prachitui/Anomaly-Detection/README.md

 * Tools - Google Colab, Jupyter Notebooks, Python, Numpy, Pandas, Matplotlib, Seaborn, Sklearn

  ### Real Life Application :
-This can be deployed in an Industrial Internet of Things (IIoT) System , where the system variables measured throught the sensors are sent to Processing System (ofc with my algorithm inside it ) and can be used to monitor system health and predict need for maintainence in the Mechatronic System.
-Since Prevention is better than cure , a maintainence before any damage or major inconvenience happens is better, hence our system can reduce maintainence costs thus being a business boon.
+This can be deployed in an Industrial Internet of Things (IIoT) System, where the system variables measured throught the sensors are sent to Processing System (ofc with my algorithm inside it) and can be used to monitor system health and predict need for maintainence in the Mechatronic System.
+Since Prevention is better than cure, a maintainence before any damage or major inconvenience happens is better, hence our system can reduce maintainence costs thus being a business boon.

 ### The Dataset :